• About Connective

 • Ensure that you have the correct database credentials

-12. Update and Refresh Content
+12. Update and refresh content

 In the world of digital marketing and SEO, there’s a common phrase you may have heard before: “Content is king.”
 Content creation is likely already a part of your brand’s digital marketing campaigns, but it includes more than just adding new blog posts to your website every week.
 Your website maintenance tasks regarding content and marketing should also include the process of updating and refreshing old posts.